oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > `CSAFPID-9080700` was defined but never used.

-> A tool MAY implement the removal of the unused definition as quick fix.
+> A tool MAY remove of the unused definition as quick fix.
 However, such quick fix SHALL not be applied if the test was skipped.

 ### 4.2.2 Missing Remediation